neocogent/sqlchain/README.md

 #### Recent Updates

+Added pruning support using "manual pruning", prune=1 in bitcoin.conf.
+This currently requires a custom build with PR$7871 but it's fairly painless and a better way of dealing with pruning blocks once they've been processed into MySQL.
+With the current blockchain size of 101 GB I'm hopeful this will cut down total storage to about half, maybe.

+Also, now testing sqlchain-init - this script asks setup questions and creates the MySQL DB and config files, system user, boot init scripts.
+I've given it some basic run through but will be testing soon on a fresh pip install to an EC2 server.

 **sqlchain-api** now uses the gevent.websocket module to provide a low overhead, highly concurrent, WSGI based server.
 In theory, thousands of connections could use either the websocket, or more simply, the long polling *sync* api.

 A new **blkdat** module enables syncing directly from block files.
 Now sqlchain can build sql data even as bitcoind syncs itself, saving a lot of time on low-end systems.
 This module includes **btcGate** support for "throttling" a pruning node.
 It can pause/resume bitcoind to ensure data isn't pruned before being sync'd to mysql (still to be fully tested).